CoachStation | Leadership Thinking

 In a strange way I feel that this is the most important blog I have ever written.
 It encapsulates so much of what is missing, yet is most important and required to rectify the existing glut of good, effective leadership and relationships that impact business and personal success.

-Recent conversations have highlighted the similarities in what employees want from leaders.
+Conversations over many years have highlighted the similarities in what employees want from leaders.
 Consistency in the need for change, themes and discussions, no matter the person, industry or organisation is prominent.
 I have been speaking about similar themes and topics with various people.
 Different discussions, different people, same inputs and outcomes!
 It is in moments such as these that I reflect on what matters most to my clients and customers.

 The key leadership challenges across industries are remarkably consistent.